CberT-code/Portfolio/README.md

  I created a Json data file to pretend reading a database in my getStaticProps.

- I'm currently working on the V1, so the actual project is not responsive, the datas are not the final datas and some buttons dont work yet.

- The V1 will be full SSG(static site generation).

- I'm working on :
-   - Insert the good datas
-   - Finish the website
+ I'm currently working on the V1, my goal, some pages using SSR and other paging using SSG not form performance, only to try everything i can.

+ Now?
+	- My app is using my mongodb database (The code is in comment in my repo for now)
+	- Working on a deploying my app

  And next?
-   - CLEAN MY CODE and work on tailwindcss
+   - CLEAN MY CSS CODE !!!!
-   - Create a DB and render SSG and SSR pages